evgeniums/cpp-validator/docs/index.md

 - [formatter of member names](#members-formatter);
 - [formatter of miscellaneous strings](#miscellaneous-strings-formatter) such as descriptions of [special](#special-operators) and [built-in](#built-in-operators) operators as well as keywords used in the library;
 - [formatter of operands](#operands-formatter);
-- traits that perform [final ordering and presentation](strings-order-and-presentation) of strings prepared with the partial formatters listed above.
+- implementation of [final ordering and presentation](strings-order-and-presentation) of strings prepared with the partial formatters listed above.

 Actual strings formatting is performed by a [backend formatter](backend-formatter).